-Rugged, sealed terminals for efficient, reliable connections
+Rugged, sealed terminal lugs for efficient, reliable connections

 COPALUM sealed terminals and splices are designed especially for solving the inherent problem of terminating aluminum conductors.
 These connectors are terminated to stranded aluminum wire using a dry crimp.
 This time-tested dry crimp technology has provided 30 years of reliable connectivity to the commercial aerospace industry.
 With the capability of splicing aluminum wire to copper wire, these connectors are generally applicable wherever aluminum wire or cable is used.
 COPALUM sealed terminals and splices are available in both standard and Lite sealed options, which have a much lighter weight.